The Full Story of

 Transparency and Trust

-We will be open about what we do and what we do not do.
-We will not provide therapy, education, or crisis response—but we will provide real support, clear boundaries, and respectful guidance.
+We are open about what we do and what we do not do.
+We do not provide therapy, education, or crisis response—but we do provide real support, clear boundaries, and resonsible guidance.